 If I keep adding to this, it'll end up a long, full-length short story, or even a small, long fiction book.
 I'll do it another time, since I believe it should be done, but due to circumstances, can't finish the story now...

 Someone said to me, "For better for worse."
 It was you, Colleen.
 And I heard.
 Yes, I heard those words - they were etched into my brain - hearing them made me gasp, made my heart skip.
-The bastard and I never permanently separated, after living together, as husband and wife, somewhat harmoniously, through iron-thick and paper-thin, for almost fifteen years.
-I assumed we loved each other.
-After he abandoned me and spent a year on coke, smoking it, shooting it, requiring surgery on both infected arms - ultimately spending a quarter of a million dollars - money he inherited from his mother, the sale of her house, maxing out his credit cards, and selling possessions, as a last resort.....frequently homeless throughout the Winter, repeatedly catching pneumonia - he'd had viral pneumonia at least twenty times......
+The bastard and I never permanently separated, after living together, as husband and wife, sometimes harmoniously, through iron-thick and paper-thin, for almost fifteen years.
+I assumed it's because we loved each other.
+After he abandoned me and spent a year on coke, smoking it, shooting it, requiring surgery on both infected arms - ultimately spending a quarter of a million dollars - money he inherited from his mother, the sale of her house, maxing out his credit cards, and selling possessions, as a last resort.....frequently homeless throughout the winter, repeatedly catching pneumonia - he'd had viral pneumonia at least twenty times......
 Then Myotonic muscular dystrophy reared its noxious head.
 There had never been previous signs.
 I took it upon myself to save his life many times, though I didn't even like the man anymore.
 Actually, I hated him, his arrogance, his cruel treatment of me.
 He left no money for his infant son; he'd made his dramatic exit and left me to care for the baby boy all alone.
 It was the day before the Superbowl.
-Because of his pernicious muscular dystrophy, Marty's muscles began to wear away more and more rapidly, like a stone rolling down a hill, gaining momentum as it fell.
+Because of the pernicious muscular dystrophy, Marty's muscles began to wear away more and more rapidly, like a stone rolling down a hill, gaining momentum as it fell.
 I moved him to a home for the disabled.
 He and I fought too much in front of the child to keep him at home, even though this time - this time - he behaved decently.